batt842/batt842.github.io/_posts/2019-10-03-Simple HTTP API server with Jersey (+ Jetty).markdown

 ~~~

 # Conclusion
-This article only deals with the very essential features to implement a simple HTTP API server.
-But, **JAX-RS** specifies various features, and even **Jersey** provides more features than the specification.
+This article only deals with the very essential features to implement a simple RESTful API server. **JAX-RS** specifies various features, and even **Jersey** provides more features than the specification.
 Its compliance with **JAX-RS specification** allows developers to plug-in various components.
 Once a best practice is written, it can be re-used repeatedly.
 Consequently, it will lead a productive way of working.

 [Jersey main]: https://jersey.github.io/ "Jersey main"